The number of solutions for random regular NAE-SAT: Reduction to tree optimization by local updates

-For the sake of exposition, we will give the proof of Theorem~\ref{t:reduction} for $\PSI$ only; the assertion for $\PSI_2$ follows from the same argument with essentially no modifications.
-The interpretation of $\LAMBDA$ will emerge during the proof, which occupies the remainder of this section.
-Informally, while $\PSI$ refers to a graph optimization problem which need not be concave, $\LAMBDA$ refers to an entropy maximization problem on colorings of a finite tree, which becomes a tractable problem.
-Once we have proved Theorem~\ref{t:reduction} it remains to analyze the functions $\LAMBDA,\LAMBDA_2$, which will be done in Section~\ref{s:tree.opt}.
+For the sake of exposition, we will give the proof of Theorem~\ref{t:mc} for $\bF$ only; the assertion for $\bF_2$ follows from the same argument with essentially no modifications.
+The first task is to define the Markov chain that was informally discussed above.
+There are a few issues to be addressed: how to sample $Y$ ensuring certain desirable properties; how to resample the matching between $\nlit$ and $\glit\setminus\nlit$; and how to produce a valid coloring $\ueta$ on $\glit'$ without changing the spins $\dsi$ on the cut edges.
+We address the last issue next.